nus-cs2113-AY2122S1/ip/docs/README.md

 2. **Q:** Is there a way to edit tasks without CLI?

-   **A:** Yes, you cna edit the tasks before you start or after you end the application.
+   **A:** Yes, you can edit the tasks before you start or after you end the application.
 There will be a text file
       that stores all the files in certain format.
 However, please ensure that all tasks are in the correct format, or you might have the risk of the task list being corrupted.